BSc Microbiology: Career Path

 A typical BSc Microbiology program will include courses in the following areas:

-• Microbiology: This course provides an introduction to the study of microorganisms, including their classification, physiology, metabolism, and genetics.
+• Microbiology: This course introduces the study of microorganisms, including their classification, physiology, metabolism, and genetics.

-• Biochemistry: This course covers the chemical processes that occur within living organisms, including the structure and function of biomolecules such as proteins, nucleic acids, and carbohydrates.
+• Biochemistry: This course covers the chemical processes within living organisms, including the structure and function of biomolecules such as proteins, nucleic acids, and carbohydrates.

-• Immunology: This course covers the immune system and its response to pathogens, including the structure and function of antibodies and immune cells, as well as the mechanisms of vaccination and immunity.
+• Immunology: This course covers the immune system and its response to pathogens, including the structure and function of antibodies and immune cells and the mechanisms of vaccination and immunity.

 • Molecular Biology: This course examines the molecular basis of genetic information, including DNA structure and function, gene regulation, and genetic engineering techniques.